MooreNick/ExampleProject/README.md

 Thanks for taking the time to be here!
 I created this project with the hope that it will aid me obtaining my first position as a software developer.

+If you want a basic overview (summary - three (3) parts) of the project: line 14:

+If you want an in-depth overview of the project: line 29:

 If you are interested in learning "how I got here" line X:

-If you want a basic overview (summary - three (3) parts) of the project: line Y:

-If you want an in-depth overview of the project: line Z:

 For this project I wanted to showcase many different skills and more specifically have something to specific and accessible to reference for interviews.
 I know certain things may not be optimal but I wanted to prove an ability to learn a variety of topics.
 I look forward to the opportunity to continue to improve upon my abilities.
+Some of the skills I showcased doing the below: VMs, GCP, C++, SFML, Python, Django, SQL, Ubuntu, HTML, CLI, Git

 Part 1:
 Launched a Virtual Machine (VM) in Google Compute Engine (GCE) using Google Cloud Platform (GCP) On that VM run a game that I developed in C++ using the SFML Library
-                   *** I made this game for an assignment while obtaining my Computer Science (CS) degree
+                   *** I made this game for an assignment while obtaining my Computer Science (CS) degree view the game /ExampleProject/Game

 Part 2:
 Created a Django Application capable of displaying information from Google Cloud Storage